chris-godinho/chris-godinho/README.md

 # Hey you.

-I'm Chris, a certified full-stack web developer (EdX/University of Toronto) blending a mix of logistics, finance, and theatre into my tech journey.
+I'm Chris (He/Him), a certified full-stack web developer (EdX/University of Toronto) blending a mix of logistics, finance, and theatre into my tech journey.

 From the world of banking to the dance of warehousing, I bring a robust work ethic and sharp analytical/problem-solving skills.
 My sweet spot?
 Crafting and steering web applications from start to finish.